ilpadrello/Public-Notes/PROGRAMMING/VUE 3/Components.md

 To understand what slots are, it is better to understand what problem they solve.

-Let's imagine that you have a section on a tag inside your code, that section tag should have a specific look, (like a card, or a specific shape or whatever), but its content may vary, you could put different things inside each section, a calendar, a form, a button it doesn't matter, what matter is that all sections should have all the same aspect.
+Let's imagine that you have a `<section>` tag inside your code, that section tag should have a specific look, (like a card, or a specific shape or whatever), but its content may vary, you could put different things inside each section, a calendar, a form, a button it doesn't matter, what matter is that all sections should have all the same aspect.

 You may think that you will just add the needed CSS in the `App.vue` style part, so that the CSS would be global for all the project, but that would not be good, you may also break other things.
 Instead what you could do, is use a slot.